grant4001/CORDIC-UART-Artix-7/README.md

 # CORDIC-UART: Artix-7 Implementation

 Hi!
-Welcome to Grant Yu's CORDIC-UART: Artix-7 Implementation open-source, hobby project.
+Welcome to my CORDIC-UART Artix-7 Implementation open-source, hobby project.

 The design is a 48-stage pipelined CORDIC (modeled in SystemVerilog) calculating cos and sin of an input angle.
 The design is wrapped inside a UART interface with a custom messaging protocol supporting 4 instructions (SINGLE, BURST, DISABLE, ENABLE) and CRC-8 checking.